 Goals and Leadership

 Programs and Priorities

-- We engage with legislators and regulators with a goal of having the elements of tobacco harm reduction our reflected in future legislation and regulation.
+- Engaging with legislators, regulators and other stakeholders with a goal of having the elements of tobacco harm reduction reflected in future legislation and regulation; and

 - Creating new and innovative products to meet the changing expectations of adult tobacco consumers.